Technology Solves India’s Stubble Burning Problem

 I’m happy to admit that stubble burning is a problem.
 But we must keep things in perspective so constructive and effective solutions to India’s poor air quality can be found.

-It turns out that stubble burning accounts for only 4 percent of New Delhi’s air pollution.
+It turns out that stubble burning accounts for seulement 4 pour cent of New Delhi’s air pollution.
 When this fact recently appeared in an affidavit to the Supreme Court, Justice D.Y.
-Chandrachud reacted with surprise: “The cat is out of the bag,” he said.
+Chandrachud reacted with surprise: “The cat is out of the bag," il a dit.
 “We are targeting something which is totally insignificant.”

 The biggest polluters have nothing to do with agriculture.
 Factory smokestacks, power generators, and vehicle tailpipes produce the vast majority of India’s smog.
 Even firecrackers play a part.
 Lighting them is a popular pastime in New Delhi.